 Her works have been shown in the USA and Australia and are in various private collections throughout the world, including New York, California, the PNW, and Australia.
 Several have also been featured in Saatchi-curated collections at Saatchi Art, as well as on several book covers.

 Rain Jordan holds a BA and an MFA from the California State University.
-She is also an author and a certified canine behavior consultant.
-Born and raised in the San Francisco Bay area of California, Rain currently resides on the north Oregon coast.
+She is also an author.
+Born and raised in California, Rain currently resides on the north Oregon coast.

 Artist's Statement: Marine and Land Animal Conservation

 "I’m as flawed as the next person.
 Over the years, I’ve had various “pets” – and over the years they’ve delivered important, sometimes difficult lessons.
 However much I will always be drawn to the non-human animals of the earth, and although I am still the grateful guardian of certain companioned animals, I am ultimately concerned with ensuring significant improvements to their existence.